Florida Child Care Professional Credential (FCCPC)

 Required Information Session

-For the most current and complete information about the FCCPC program, attend one of our FREE information sessions being held at Palm Beach State College or you may request an information session online presentation for those interested in our online program.
+Our FREE information sessions provide the most current and complete information about the FCCPC program.
+Register via the link provided below.
 The information session will cover the program requirements, module sequence, tuition and fees, SEEK scholarship information and much more.
 There is no cost to attend.
 Detailed information may also be found in our current schedules below.